 So where this helplessness is coming from?
 Well, we don't put enough substance to our speaking.
 And I want to give three examples proving that.

-1) SpeechEasy devices and other delayed auditory feedback devices and apps.
+1) Delayed auditory feedback devices and apps.
 They give feedback to our ear that we're a bit further along the way, that it takes a bit more time.
 So it feels that we're on the right track, in the right spot, that we're putting enough to our speaking.
 Yet, in fact, we don't of course.

 2) Singing.
 We definitely feel we're putting enough to our speaking.
 We feel the rhythm, the melody, we are clearly guided to put enough substance to our speaking.
 Unless it's a fast singing or we don't utilize the diaphragm and just don't quite sing properly.